Duration 15 days (3 x modules) – Blended Learning

 On successful completion of the course delegates will be awarded the title of ‘Accredited Counter Fraud Specialist’ (ACFS).

-The course is accredited by the Counter Fraud Professional Accreditation Board (CFPAB), supported by Northumbria University, and attracts 40 level 4 credits at a Higher Education Institution (Level 4 is the equivalent of the first year of an undergraduate degree, an NVQ Level 4 or a BTEC Level 4).
+The course is accredited by the Counter Fraud Professional Awards Board (CFPAB), supported by Northumbria University, and attracts 40 level 4 credits at a Higher Education Institution (Level 4 is the equivalent of the first year of an undergraduate degree, an NVQ Level 4 or a BTEC Level 4).

 Course Dates and Pricing